Teeto44/TeetoDots/README.md

 # TeetoDots
 Just my hyprland dot files and install script.

+THIS REPO IS NOT YET FUNCTIONAL I AM ACTIVELY WORKING ON IT RIGHT NOW, THE DOT FILES ARE SET IN STONE THOUGH BUT THE SCRIPT IS NOT

 WARNING:
   This repo is for my personal use but feel welcome to use these dotfiles or modify them to suit your needs.
   However, since this repo is mainly used as a way for me to quickly install my hyprland configuration on a new